 Keep in mind that when Title IV funds are returned, the student borrower may owe a debit balance to the institution.
 If a student earned more aid than was disbursed to him/her, the institution will offer the student a post-withdrawal disbursement via a letter, which, if accepted, must be paid within 180 days of the student’s withdrawal.
 The student must accept or decline the post withdrawal disbursement within the time frame indicated in the letter.

 If you (the student) did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
 If your Post-withdrawal disbursement includes loan funds, your school must get your permission before it can disburse them.
 You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
-Delaware Valley College will automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
+Delaware Valley University will automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
 In order to use the Post-withdrawal grant disbursement for all other school charges, DelVal will need your permission.
 If you do not give your permission, you will be offered the funds.
 Please keep in mind that it may be in your best interest to allow DelVal to keep the funds to reduce your debt incurred.

 *PLEASE NOTE* There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
 For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.